 Do doctors like the Whole30?

-“I think the Whole30 could be a great kickstart to a new lifestyle,” says Jennifer Rose Boozer, DO, clinical assistant professor of family medicine at the Keck School of Medicine of USC and family medicine physician at Keck Medicine of USC’s Glendale and Pasadena locations.
+“I think the Whole30 could be a great kick start to a new lifestyle,” says Jennifer R. Boozer, DO, a family medicine physician at Keck Medicine of USC’s Glendale and Pasadena locations and clinical assistant professor of family medicine (clinician educator) at the Keck School of Medicine of USC.
 “It’s pretty clear-cut and easy to follow, but it’s quite restrictive as to what foods are allowed.”

 Whole30 ranked 37 out of 40 in U.S. News & World Report‘s ranking of diets in 2018.
 While almost all medical professionals will agree that cutting out processed foods and artificial sweeteners, limiting your sugar intake and eating more fruits and vegetables is a good thing, there isn’t much evidence to support cutting out whole grains and beans.
 Moreover, there is evidence that whole grains, including oatmeal, may help you live longer.
 Other reservations about the diet are that there’s too much meat, too much cholesterol and not enough calcium.

-“This is obviously not a great long-term solution, but since it’s only meant for 30 days, it may be a great way to help create new eating habits and reset one’s pallet toward healthier choices,” Dr. Boozer says.
+“This is obviously not a great long-term solution, but since it’s only meant for 30 days, it may be a great way to help create new eating habits and reset one’s palate toward healthier choices,” Boozer says.
 “After 30 days, I would recommend adding whole grains and legumes.”

 Speak to your physician about which diet is best for you.